ISUgenomics/2021_workshop_transcriptomics/Notebook_Jennifer/1_align.md

 I'm not seeing GSNAP, samtools or featureCounts on the list...hmm, but there's `singularity` so we could install it via a singularity image.
 I'm surprised there isn't `miniconda` so we could install the python libraries.
 Mou and I worked on installing miniconda and GSNAP.

+Side Note: To request something to be installed on Atlas HPC, email: `help-usda@hpc.msstate.edu`.
+Several programs are available via `singularity/3.5.2` but not the latest `singularity/3.7.1` yet...not sure when this will be updated.

 <details><summary><b>Nova HPC</b> contained gsnap, samtools, and featureCounts</summary>

 * [Nova\_module\_list.txt](bin/nova_module_list.txt)